 Rate Increase.
-The District implemented a series of annual rate increase beginning July 1, 2016 and ending July 1, 2019.
+No increase to rates is currently needed.
+The District recently implemented a series of annual rate increases beginning July 1, 2016 and ending July 1, 2019.
 The new rates are designed to meet the District's operational and capital funding needs, comply with legal requirements and be fair to all customers.
 Rate increases were phased in to minimize the annual impact on District customers.
+Upon completion of the District's Redundancy Project the District may benefit from a review of rates as actual operation and maintenance expenses of the new facilities become known.

 Other Post-Employment Benefits.
-The District provides other post-employment benefits (OPEB) through the California Employers' Retiree Benefit fund which is administered by CalPERS.
+The District provides other post-employment benefits (OPEB) through the California Employers' Retiree Benefit Fund which is administered by CalPERS.
 In 2000, the District joined the CalPERS medical program.
-An actuarial was performed with a measurement date of June 30, 2017 to determine the District's OPEB obligation.
+An actuarial was performed with a measurement date of June 30, 2018 that was rolled forward to determine the District's June 30, 2019 total OPEB obligation.